About KYCnot.me

 Reviews and Comments

-If you’ve used the service, you can add an order ID or proof—this is only visible to admins for verification.
-You can also flag comments for issues like blocked funds or KYC requirements.
+If you’ve used the service, you can attach an order ID or other private proof, visible only to moderators.
+You can also flag a comment as reporting a KYC issue or blocked funds.

 Moderation